JoaoCostaIFG/tvvs/assignments/2_black_box_testing/2_report.md

 ## Function Selection Process

 The aim of this assignment is to perform black-box testing.
 This is problematic because none of methods in the code are documented (e.g. javadoc).
 In order to find the purpose of each method, we need to read the source code, which somewhat defeats the purpose of black-box testing.

 Since we aren't using mocks, we tried to test methods that didn't depend on other objects of the project.
-We discarded functions belonging to the `gui` package due to its dependence on *swing*.
-The `misc` package was also discarded since it only contains one function
-(not enough for the completion of the assignment).
+We discarded functions belonging to the `gui` package due to its dependence on _swing_.
+The `misc` package was also discarded since it only contains one function (not enough for the completion of the assignment).
 Functions related to elapsed time were also ignored.

 The selected package for testing was the `de.dominik_geyer.jtimesched.project` package.

-## Category-Partition - Function 1
+## Method 1

 **Method**: `public static int parseSeconds(String strTime)` in `ProjectTime.java` line 36.

 **Purpose**: This function receives a string representing time, in `hh:mm:ss` format, and returns the total number of seconds it represents.

 **Reason for selection**: This method deals with parsing of user input, which needs to be robust.